zeroluck/docs/sources/reference/api/uma-rpt-status.md

         <tr>
             <th>token_type_hint</th>
             <td>false</td>
-            <td>A hint about the type of the token&#10;      submitted for introspection.
-The protected resource re MAY pass&#10;      this parameter in order to help the authorization server to&#10;      optimize the token lookup.
-If the server is unable to locate the&#10;      token using the given hint, it MUST extend its search across all&#10;      of its supported token types.
-An authorization server MAY ignore&#10;      this parameter, particularly if it is able to detect the token&#10;      type automatically.
-Values for this field are defined in OAuth&#10;      Token Revocation [RFC7009].</td>
+            <td>A hint about the type of the token submitted for
+introspection.
+The protected resource MAY pass this parameter in order to help the authorization server to optimize the token lookup.
+If the server is unable to locate the token using the given hint, it MUST extend its search across all of its supported token types.
+An authorization server MAY ignore this parameter, particularly if it is able to detect the token type automatically.
+Values for this field are defined in OAuth Token Revocation [RFC7009].</td>
             <td>string</td>
         </tr>
     </table>